vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication.md

 type: blog
 ---

 [VMware Tanzu GemFire](https://tanzu.vmware.com/gemfire) is an in-memory data grid that provides real-time, consistent access to data-intensive applications throughout widely distributed cloud architectures.
-Starting with Geode 1.0.0 (Geode is the Open Source version of GemFire), the *[SecurityManager](https://github.com/apache/geode/blob/support/1.14/geode-core/src/main/java/org/apache/geode/security/SecurityManager.java)* interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.
+Starting with GemFire 9.0.0, the `SecurityManager` interface was introduced to manage the authentication and authorization mechanisms in a single place, simplifying the implementation and interactions with all components in a consistent manner.

 In this example we’ll go through a very basic implementation of a custom security manager implementation for an authentication only system.